anduril/lattice-sdk-go/README.md

 ## Support

-For support with this library please reach out to your Anduril representative.
+For support with this library, please reach out to your Anduril representative.

 ## Usage